-By all regulatory standards, as reported in section 2.2.3 Air Quality of this document, this project is in compliance with all regulatory requirements for regional air-quality conformity, carbon monoxide (CO), ozone (O3), particulate matter 2.5 and 10, mobile source air toxics (MSATS), emissions during construction, and for reporting carbon dioxide.
+By all regulatory standards, as reported in Section 2.2.3 Air Quality of this document, this project is in compliance with all regulatory requirements for regional air quality conformity, carbon monoxide (CO), ozone (O3), particulate matter 2.5 and 10, mobile source air toxics (MSAT), emissions during construction, and for reporting carbon dioxide.

 Caltrans and regional partner agencies have determined the project is needed.
-The project maintains existing facilities, with improvements to local roads and with construction of complete interchanges the project would reduce stop-and-go traffic by providing more efficient direct access to and from the highway.
-It would reduce the traffic driving in-direct routes on local roads to destinations.
+The project maintains existing facilities.
+With improvements to local roads and with construction of complete interchanges, the project would reduce stop-and-go traffic by providing more efficient direct access to and from the highway.
+It would reduce motorists taking indirect routes on local roads to destinations.
 As air studies have documented, the highest vehicle emissions occur in stop-and-go traffic, while free-flowing traffic produces the least amount of vehicle emissions, regardless of the criteria pollutant.

-The project does include features and measures that reduce greenhouse gas emissions, such as: Complete Streets elements with landscaping that facilitate bicycle and pedestrian use, which encourages active transportation over use of vehicles thereby reducing emissions.
-The installation of Intelligent Transportation System elements designed to improve traffic efficiency and reduce congestion on roadways which lowers vehicle emissions.
-Also, roundabouts proposed under several alternatives contribute to smoother, more efficient traffic circulation resulting in less stop-and-go travel and lower vehicle emissions.
+The project includes features and measures that reduce greenhouse gas emissions, such as Complete Streets elements with landscaping that facilitate bicycle and pedestrian use, which encourages active transportation over use of vehicles, thereby reducing emissions, and the installation of Intelligent Transportation System elements designed to improve traffic efficiency and reduce congestion on roadways, which lowers vehicle emissions.
+Also, roundabouts proposed under several alternatives contribute to smoother, more efficient traffic circulation, resulting in less stop-and-go travel and lower vehicle emissions.
 Caltrans applies a long list of standard measures on most, if not all, projects during construction that require practices and restrict equipment reducing dust and equipment emissions.
-The project also proposes an electric charging station toward mitigation of the potential impacts.
-The charging station would contribute to emerging local, regional, and state programs to promote electric vehicle use instead of gasoline powered vehicles.
+The project also proposes to build a sidewalk and vegetative barrier in a South Fresno community for mitigation of the potential impacts.
+The sidewalk and vegetative barrier would promote walking, increase safety and mobility for non-motorized users, and advance the active transportation efforts to achieve greenhouse gas reduction goals.